Dr. Francesco Stipo

 Francesco Stipo was born in Rome, Italy in 1973.
 He studied law at the University "La Sapienza" where he won an Erasmus scholarship that allowed him to continue part of his studies in Jerez de la Frontera, Spain.

-While living in Spain he was the first man crossing the Strait of Gibraltar with a powered paraglider, on July 4, 1995.
+While living in Spain, he was the first man to cross the Strait of Gibraltar with a paramotor, on July 11, 1995.
 The event was reported in many Spanish newspapers such as ABC, Diario de Jerez, Europa Sur and Italian magazines like 'No Limits".

 In 1996 he won a scholarship from the Italian National Council of Research on the subject "juridical discipline of the outer space"; the thesis, which title was "La Definizione del Concetto Giuridico di Spazio Cosmico", was published in the Italian peer reviewed journal "Giurisprudenza di Merito".